What Is a Contingency Fee and How Does it Affect You and Your Case?

 Mixed-Hourly Fee

-In this arrangement, your attorney would charge an hourly rate for his or her services, for which you are required to pay immediately.
+In this arrangement, your attorney would charge an hourly rate for his or her services that you are required to pay immediately.
 This would normally be a fraction of the attorney’s standard hourly fees.
-If a recovery is made, the remaining portion would be paid from your settlement.
+If a recovery is made, the remaining portion will be paid from your settlement.

 Not all law firms use these contingency fee variation practices, and they may not be convenient or desirable for every personal injury case.
 Your lawyer can give you more insight regarding your unique personal injury claim and work with you to determine how legal costs will be handled.